 Counts & Statistics

-The City of St. Albert conducts annual traffic counting programs on Arterial roadways (examples: St. Albert Trail or Giroux Road) and Collector roadways (examples: North Ridge Drive or Mission Avenue) from May to October (weather permitting for the placement of traffic counting equipment).
-This program captures traffic volume and direction at mid-block locations.
+The City of St. Albert conducts annual traffic counting programs on arterial roadways (examples: St. Albert Trail or Giroux Road) and collector/local roadways (examples: North Ridge Drive or Mission Avenue) from May to October (weather permitting for the placement of traffic counting equipment).
+This program captures traffic volume and speed at mid-block locations using imaging and radar technologies.

 Collision Quick Facts